snewell/translate-demo/README.rst

 feautre, you can hack the same behavior by adding whatever flag your compiler uses to enable C++17 mode.
-The only C++17 feature used is :code:`std::optional`, so you can get most of the affect using :code:`boot::optional` if you don't have a modern enough compiler.
+The only C++17 feature used is :code:`std::optional`, so you can get most of the affect using :code:`boost::optional` if you don't have a modern enough compiler.

 I've tested it with gcc-7.3.0 and clang-6.0.0 (with libc++) on an x86_64 Gentoo Linux system.